Originally published on 27 June 2019.

 For example, it’s most likely discrimination if you don’t give someone a bonus because they are gay.
 However, it’s important to note that protection against discrimination applies to all sexual orientations.
 This means orientation towards people of the same sex (gay or lesbian), orientation towards people of the opposite sex (heterosexual) and orientation towards people of the same sex and opposite sex (bisexual).

-Fun fact: The United Kingdom is one of only five countries in the world with constitutions or legislation explicitly guaranteeing equal rights on the basis of sexual orientation and gender identity – the other four being Bolivia, Ecuador, Fiji and Malta.
+Fun fact: In 2019, the United Kingdom was one of only five countries in the world with constitutions or legislation explicitly guaranteeing equal rights based on sexual orientation and gender identity – the other four being Bolivia, Ecuador, Fiji and Malta.
+In 2023, 90 countries have at least prohibited discrimination based on gender or sexual identity.
+However, in at least 87 countries, there is still no legal protection.

 There are 4 main types of sexual orientation discrimination: